optimizely-solutions/lambda-webhook-cloudfront/README.md

+## UPDATE: This is no longer the preferred way to self-host with AWS

+CloudFront supports custom origins, which will allow you to create a Distribution that points directly to cdn.optimizely.com.
+Guide coming soon.

+---

 # Lambda Webhook for syncing Optimizely Snippet to S3

 Solution for listening for Snippet updates via a Lambda webhook and pushing the updated Optimizely snippet to an S3 bucket.
 This facilitates the ability to self-host the Optimizely snippet in your CloudFront instance.
 The workflow is as follows: